mike-ghaly/PyQt5/README.md

 ```

 - Here we create our main window *(widgets not embedded in a parent widget are windows)* of type widget *(by inheriting QWidget)*.
-- It's a class that we can setup however we like and then simply create and instance of it be our actual main window that will contains any widgets we want.
+- It's a class that we can setup however we like and then simply create an instance of it be our actual main window that will contains any widgets we want.
 ________________________________________________________________________________________________________________________________________

 ```python